Miami Weather Averages

 The chances that a wind gust reaches 40 miles per hour (64 kilometres an hour) or greater is 33 percent a year.
 Intense hurricane force winds that top 115 mph (185 kph) have a four percent probability of blasting the county.

-These weather data are long-term historical averages provided by the National Climatic Data Center of the United States.
-The temperature and precipitation numbers are 1981-2010 normals while the humidity and thunderstorm statistics are 1961-1990 normals.
+The weather data here are long-term averages provided by the US National Centers for Environmental Information (NCEI).
+Temperature and precipitation are 1991-2020 normals while humidity and thunderstorms are 1961-1990 normals.
 The named storm and wind gust probability information comes from United States Landfalling Hurricane Probability Project of Colorado State University and Bridgewater State University.